jaxparrow07/nothing-kde-widgets/README.md

 All Nothing fonts are trademarks of Nothing Technology Limited.
 These fonts are included for personal and non-commercial use only.
 For commercial use, please contact Nothing Technology Limited.

 ### Icons
-Weather and battery icons are custom-designed in the Nothing style or sourced from open-source icon sets.
-Icon attribution:
+Weather icons are scraped or drawn over Nothing related projects.
 - Weather icons: Custom Nothing-style icons
-- Battery icons: Custom Nothing-style icons
+- Battery icons: Iconify

 ### License
 This project is licensed under GPL-2.0+ and GPL-3.0+ (varies by widget).
 See individual widget metadata for specific license information.